-Whilst many industries have realised the benefits of digitizing documents, healthcare organisations in both the UK and the US are still slow in making the transition.
-This is often due to the belief that scanning documents is too large an investment to justify, or too much of a risk.
+Whilst many industries have realised the benefits of digitising records and documents, healthcare organisations in both the UK and the US are still slow in making the transition.
+This is often due to the belief that scanning medical records and documents is too large an investment to justify, or too much of a risk.

 Read the article to learn more about the options for digitising your medical records.

-The volume of documents organisations process has increased ten-fold in the last five years.
-When you consider the amount of resource required to manage paper medical records, not only do the records take up valuable space that could be better used for clinical purposes but they also present a number of Data Protection and Compliance challenges.
+The volume of medical records that healthcare organisations process has increased tenfold in the last five years.
+When you consider the amount of resource required to manage paper medical records, not only do the records take up valuable space that could be better used for clinical purposes, but they also present a number of Data Protection and Compliance challenges.
 Just consider the costs and risks:

 It is time for healthcare organisations to begin making the transition from paper to digital.
-Digitizing records can dramatically reduce costs, while simultaneously making your patients' medical data more secure, reducing clinical risk and improving patient care.
+Digitising medical records can dramatically reduce costs, while simultaneously making your patients' medical data more secure, reducing clinical risk and improving patient care.

 Additionally, there are other drivers that impact this decision.
 For instance, in the UK, ‘Paperless 2024’ is an opportunity to transform health and social care by offering everyone from administration and care professionals to patients, better use of data and technology.
 In the US, the impact of electronic medical records is still undergoing a debate - but according to statistics from 2004 - 2014, saw a steady increase in more doctors using electronic medical records and is a continuing upward trend.